Latent Autoencoder Ensemble Kalman Filter for Nonlinear Data assimilation: Theoretical Analysis

-for some constant $C>0$ depending only on $n$, $B$, $\Lambda$, $\rho$, the Lipschitz constants of the parametrization maps, and the volume of $\mathcal{M}$. \end{theorem} A detailed proof is provided in Appendix \ref{appendixA}.
+A detailed proof is provided in Appendix \ref{appendixA}.
+The upper bound contains the term $\mathbb{E}\|\mathbf{w}\|_2^2$, which represents the irreducible error induced by stochastic perturbations in the dynamics.
+For deterministic systems, where the evolution is noise-free, this term vanishes.
 Our analysis follows the general proof strategy developed for the single-chart autoencoder framework \cite{LIU2024DAE}, where the three components of the population loss \eqref{loss_pop} are bounded separately.
 Compared with \cite{LIU2024DAE}, our setting includes an additional latent linear evolution term $\mathbf{A}$, which introduces an extra intermediate factor of order $\mathcal{O}(N^{-\frac{2}{n+2}})$ in the estimation error.
 However, this additional term does not affect the overall convergence rate.
-Consequently, the final squared generalization error remains $\mathcal{O}(N^{-\frac{2}{n+2}}\log^4 N)$ matching the rate achieved in the single-chart autoencoder setting.
+Consequently, the squared generalization error consists of an estimation error term of order $\mathcal{O}\bigl(N^{-\frac{2}{n+2}}\log^4 N\bigr)$ together with an irreducible error term due to the stochastic perturbations in the dynamics.

+The following theorem establishes a generalization bound for the observation encoder $\mathscr E_{obs}$ defined above, which aims to approximate the latent representation $\mathbf H\,\mathscr E(\mathbf{x})$ from observations $\mathbf{y}$.
+To ensure identifiability and stability of this mapping, we assume that the observation operator $\mathcal H$ satisfies a local stability condition.